Updating Fields in Word – How it Works

 Fields in the main body of documents

-The rules that apply to how fields update - cold, warm and hot fields
+The rules that apply to how different types of fields update - cold, warm and hot fields

 In the table below, all Word fields are listed and organized based on the way they are updated in the main body of documents.